Fixed Term Accounts

 It’s important to know that you can’t withdraw money from a fixed rate bond until the end of the term - what’s called maturity.
 So it’s best for savers who know they won’t need the money in the meantime.

-These accounts offer higher maximum balances than our Fixed Rate Cash ISA accounts, and some accounts also allow lower minimum balances.
+These accounts offer higher maximum balances than our Fixed Rate Cash ISA accounts.

 If you are looking for a 1, 2, 3, 5 or 7 year fixed bond, you could also consider a fixed rate Cash ISA - an Individual Savings Account - which lets you enjoy the interest on your savings tax free.
 Remember, most customers will no longer have to pay tax on some or all of their interest, even if the account is not a Cash ISA.

 To understand how much interest you can earn before you pay tax on it please refer to the HMRC website.